 Bessie Skillen - Albert Ludlow - Joseph Wittick

-Thomas Sink - Abraham L. James - William Schregler
+Thomas Sink - A. Lincoln James - William Schregler

 Henry C. Moffett - John Brothers - William C. Horner